-Finance Acts 2006 and 2007 introduced, with effect from 1 January 2007, measures to limit the use of certain tax reliefs and exemptions (known as "specified reliefs") by high-income individuals.
-Changes introduced by Finance Act 2010, with effect from 1 January 2010, ensured that individuals who are fully subject to the restriction pay an effective rate of income tax of approximately 30 per cent.
+With effect from 1 January 2007, measures to limit the use of certain tax reliefs and exemptions (known as "specified reliefs") by high-income individuals were implemented, underpinned by legislation in Finance Act 2006 and 2007.

+Changes introduced by Finance Act 2010, with effect from 1 January 2010, ensured that individuals who are fully subject to the restriction, pay an effective rate of income tax of approximately 30 per cent.